Sannis/node-pinba/README.markdown

 Pinba is a MySQL storage engine that acts as a realtime monitoring/statistics server using MySQL as a read-only interface.
+Node-pinba provides client for Pinba server that provides statistics sending from your node.js application.

 **This module has been tested with Node.js versions 0.8.19 and 0.9.8.**